RemiPHILIPPOT/Project-10-Bank-API/README.md

 1. Fork this repo
 1. Clone the repo onto your computer
 1. Open a terminal window in the cloned project
+1. Add the .env file in the server folder provided in the deliverables
 1. Run the following commands:

 ```bash